samirmirani/flux-schnell-runpod/README.md

     └── serverless/
 ```

-All of the documentation you provided (Hub and Serverless guides) now lives under `docs/` so everything needed for the Runpod repo is colocated.
+All of the documentation you provided (Hub and Serverless guides) now lives under `docs/` at the repository root, so everything needed for the Runpod repo is colocated.

 ## Inputs and outputs